4 minute read

 In recent weeks, we have seen an increase in the number of phishing attempts made to businesses as cybercriminals take advantage of the coronavirus (COVID-19) pandemic.
 It has become so prolific – and successful – that numerous IT security firms and law enforcement agencies, including the FBI, have released warnings.

-The most common attack has been, as always, in the form of email.
+The most common attack has been, as always, in the form of an email.
 Most are preying on users’ concern and thirst for information, as content posing as Coronavirus health advice, educational content or financial relief encourages them to click on links and download/open Word documents and PDFs.
-If these are clicked on or opened, malware infects the device and compromises the network.
+If these are clicked on or opened, malware or ransomware infects the device and compromises the network.

 Despite the increase in security technology deployment – like anti-virus, malware, ransomware and SPAM – combined with strict processes, according to Accenture Security’s 2019 Cost of Cybercrime report, 85% of organizations still reported phishing and social engineering attacks in the last 12 months.

 This is because a business’s biggest weakness to IT security, no matter what controls they have in place, is their employees.
 And during these bizarre times, the threat your workforce poses has never been greater.